 An aquarium heater is one of those pieces of equipment you buy to ensure the comfort of your fish.
-After all, they are cold-blooded, which means that, unlike mammals, they cannot regulate their body temperature internally.
+After all, they are Trusted SourceCold-blooded - Wikipedia Cold-blooded is an informal term for one or more of a group of characteristics that determine an animal’s thermophysiology. en.wikipedia.org , which means that, unlike mammals, they cannot regulate their body temperature internally.
 They, instead, depend on external sources of heat such as the sun and warm water.

 That said, it’s very easy for an aquarium heater to stop working without the owner being any the wiser.
 Consequently, a common question we come across among fish keepers is, “how do I know if my aquarium heater is working?”
 Well, you can find out below.